 From time to time, you may be required to delete your GenieWeb certificates in order to request new ones.
 New certificates are required if your IP address has changed, or you have decided you wish to have external access to GenieWeb and only have an internal IP address.
-You may also require new certificates once your current certificates have expired.
+You may also require new certificates once your current certificates have expired, or if you are completely new to GenieWeb!
 This guide will step you through how to delete your GenieWeb certificates and request new ones.

 Before you begin

 Your GenieWeb certificates are installed on the machine that your Genie Server is installed on, meaning you will need access to this machine to be able to delete the certificates.
 If you are unsure of how to access your Genie Server machine, you may need to contact your IT representative or network administrator.